“He that is taken and put into prison or chains is not conquered, though overcome; for he is still an enemy.”

 The next time the device fed him, he simply held onto the mana to see what would happen.
 It fed Caden about ten mana each time.
 He slowly counted out the seconds to see how long it would take to drain a point of mana.
 He concluded that it was draining about a point of mana every five minutes.
 That was with his soul generating twenty points of mana a day.
 It was harder to determine how much mana was pulling in from everywhere else, but it felt like about half that.
 A couple of rough calculations showed that it was draining him at a rate of a little more than 300 mana per day.
 There was no way he was going to be generating mana at that rate any time soon.

 The feeder released mana slow enough that he would be completely drained by the time it fed him again.
 So Caden started making stone in places that would be harder for the disintegration ray to reach.
 It came as no particular surprise when the beam curved to hit the manufactured stone.
 It would have been too much to assume that Tam had failed to take that into account.
 The beam curved to avoid anything and everything in the room as needed.
 After that he condensed the stone on the walls, making it as hard as he possibly could.
 The array left that alone.
-It seemed as long as he did not try to protrude into the room it left what he was doing alone.
+It seemed as long as he did not try to protrude into the room it ignored what he was doing.

 He tried one last thing, since he doubted there was nothing in place to prevent it.
 He tried as slowly as possible to lower the stand he was on into the stone below.
 This was done with extreme caution since Caden did not want to tip over.
 Being made of crystal, the minor distance to the floor suddenly seemed like a major hazard.
 It would be stupid to be reborn into another world only to die by falling off his stand and shattering on the floor.
 After he had moved only the tiniest bit down, the beam started up again and regrew the floor he had been sinking into.
 Great.
 He had not expected that to work, but it would have been nice and made his eventual escape much easier.